STACK service specifications

 Tip

-Always check the list of CBNs available in a Calibrated Dataset (or the name of assets included into an Auxiliary Dataset or a Result of a processing service) before defining list of single-band assets.
+Always check the list of CBNs available in a Calibrated Dataset (or the name of single band assets included into an Auxiliary Dataset or a Result of a processing service) before defining list of single-band assets.
 A Worldview-2 MS Calibrated Dataset does not have a nir

 asset but a nir08